ishuleo/Discord-Crypto-Bot/README.md

 The permission integer for these specific permissions is `10304`.

 ### Inviting the bot
 You will need to generate an invite link for the bot.
-To do this, replace the `XXXXX` with the `Client ID` you saved earlier.
+To do this, replace `XXXXX` with the `Client ID` you saved earlier.

     https://discordapp.com/oauth2/authorize?client_id=XXXXX&scope=bot&permissions=10304